Note: Applications for the Havant Business Support Fund are currently closed.

 A business fund launched by Havant MP Alan Mak in partnership with the Solent Local Enterprise Partnership (LEP) has resulted in almost half a million pounds worth of investment into the local economy.
 In total, the investment is forecast to secure 24 jobs at the three firms awarded funding.

-Launched in December, nearly £120,000 has been spent of the £250,000 Havant Business Support Fund.
-More businesses are now being encouraged to apply for investment from Mr Mak's fund which has been backed by TV Dragon and entrepreneur Theo Paphitis.
+Launched in December 2016, the Havant Business Support Fund has been backed by TV Dragon and entrepreneur Theo Paphitis.

-The business personality relaunched the Fund for its second year during a visit to Langstone Hotel on Hayling Island to meet with local business owners.
+The business personality relaunched the Fund for its second year in 2018 during a visit to Langstone Hotel on Hayling Island to meet with local business owners.

 He said: “I was delighted to re-launch Alan’s hugely successful Havant Business Support Fund for its second consecutive year.
 I know from personal experience on Dragons’ Den how valuable funding is when starting or growing a business.
 Alan and the Solent LEP are working together to provide vital investment into the local area and I encourage anyone interested to apply.”